tlwilliams895/gis-devops/docs/_sources/week04/project/index.rst.txt

 Technical Requirements
 ----------------------

 - Data changes: The underlying CSVs that drive our web app have changed.
-The database will need to be altered to accomidate this different data.
+The database will need to be altered to accommodate this different data.
 - Rest: Users READ, and ADD report data via a Rest Controller.
 - Rest Documentation: Swagger/Springfox used to create Rest API Endpoint documentation.
 - Datastore: Elasticsearch needs to be used as the secondary data store for report data.
 Elasticsearch fuzzy search should be implemented to allow for flexible keyword searching.